-Most of us do not lie at the very extremes of the gender continuum – in other words few of us could be described as 100% male or female.
+Most of us are not born at the very extremes of the gender continuum – in other words few people would be described as 100% male or female.
 Most boys and men have some feminine attributes and most girls and women have a little bit of the tom-boy in them.

 There is a group of people who occupy a position close to the middle of the gender continuum – mid-way between the classical definition of totally male or female.
 These very special people may be referred to as androgynous.
 Some times when these people cover their sex organs it is quite difficult to determine the biological gender type they were born with – in other words whether they were born with XY (male) or XX (female) chromosomes.
 Consider these visual examples:

 Some people are perfectly comfortable identifying themselves as androgynous – in fact they consider it to be a gift.
 It can clearly increase the choice of potential partners.
 Truly androgynous males can simply adapt their clothing, makeup and behaviour to suit the situation and the assumed gender of their partner.

 Some androgynous males are so stunning they are snapped up by modelling agencies looking for that little ‘something special’ when presenting clothing for women.
 Jean Paul Gaultier selected androgynous model Andrej (now Andreja) Pejic in 2011 to model the wedding dress in his Spring Couture show.

 Pejic started in modelling as an androgynous male – but had struggled with the masculine identity since childhood.
 At the age of 13, partly due to learning about transgender issues on the internet, Pejic became clearer about being positioned much closer to the female end of the gender continuum.
 After spending years of androgynous modelling of both male and female clothing Pejic underwent sex reassignment surgery (SRS) in 2014.
 Andrej became Andreja.